 I have not always been an athlete, and am not a “natural” by any means.
 I know what it’s like to work hard for results and I understand the challenge of making big changes.
 I also know how rewarding it is to set a goal and then achieve it, and I love helping others do the same.

-Some of my notable results are listed below.
+Some of my notable endurance accomplishments are listed below.
 For athlete results and testimonials, click here.